Geiger counters

 they're like the nuclei of helium atoms), beta particles (electrons

-travelling at high speeds with high energy), and gamma rays (very
+traveling at high speeds with high energy), and gamma rays (very

-high energy electromagnetic rays—a bit like supercharged light rays,
+high energy electromagnetic rays—a bit like supercharged

 only invisible to our eyes and much more dangerous).

 Artwork: Isotopes are atoms of an element that contain the same number of protons and electrons but different numbers of neutrons.
-An unstable (radioactive) istope will naturally try to make itself more stable by getting rid of some of these particles and changing into a different atom.
+An unstable (radioactive) isotope will naturally try to make itself more stable by getting rid of some of these particles and changing into a different atom.

 Ionizing radiation